barmpis/demo-repo/README.md

 demo repository

-this is cool download it!
+this is amazing get it now, free beer!